AutoSDT

 iSpLib is an accelerated sparse kernel library with PyTorch interface.
 This library has an auto-tuner which generates optimized custom sparse kernels based on the user environment.
 The goal of this library is to provide efficient sparse operations for Graph Neural Network implementations.
 Currently it has support for CPU-based efficient Sparse Dense Matrix Multiplication (spmm-sum only) with autograd.

 A project leveraging Graph Neural Networks (GNNs) to predict food flows between counties and FAF zones for economic planning, infrastructure development, and policy-making.
+This model predicts food trade flows between U.S. counties and Freight Analysis Framework (FAF) zones using Graph Neural Networks (GNNs).
+It addresses the challenges of sparsity in trade data by applying a two-stage hurdle model that distinguishes between the presence and magnitude of trade.

 SpMM Example